 In 2013, Flightline Technical Services became a Certified Part 145 Repair Station.
 This certification enhances our services to include avionics testing, repair and installation capability.

-At the beginning of 2019, Flightline was appointed Authorized Dealer and Service Center for Quest Aircraft and the Quest Kodiak.
+At the beginning of 2019, Flightline was appointed Authorized Dealer and Service Center for Kodiak Aircraft.
 Flighltine's territory includes Florida, Georgia, South Carolina, Tennessee, Alabama, Mississippi, and the Bahamas.

 Flightline’s history is rich with successes and experiences that have earned our company’s well-respected position within the General Aviation Community.
 Today, Flightline Group family companies are Flightline Development Corporation, Flightline Aircraft Sales, Flightline Technical Services, and Flightline Avionics.
 These companies are comprised of a diverse group of aviation professionals dedicated to providing extraordinary aviation sales and support services through facilities in Tallahassee, FL (TLH) and Vero Beach, FL (VRB).